Hadfield

 Recent residential development output has been above average within Hadfield when compared nationally

-Hadfield has recorded approximately 59 residential properties granted approval annually.
-Over the past five financial years (from FY-21 to FY-25), around 298 homes have been approved, with an additional 25 approved so far in FY-26.
-On average, about 1.3 people moved to the area each year for every dwelling built during these five years.
+Hadfield has granted approval for approximately 59 residential properties annually.
+Over the past five financial years, from FY-21 to FY-25, around 298 homes have been approved, with an additional 35 approved so far in FY-26.
+On average, about 1.3 people move to the area each year for every dwelling built during these five years.

-This suggests a balanced supply and demand dynamic, fostering stable market conditions.
-The average construction cost of new properties is around $275,000, which is below regional norms, indicating more affordable housing options for purchasers.
-In FY-26, approximately $4.3 million in commercial development approvals have been recorded, reflecting the area's primarily residential nature.
-Compared to Greater Melbourne, Hadfield has seen slightly higher development activity, with 40.0% above the regional average per person over the past five years.
+This balance between supply and demand contributes to stable market dynamics.
+The average construction cost of new properties is $275,000, which is below regional norms, offering more affordable housing options.
+In FY-26, approximately $4.3 million in commercial development approvals have been recorded, reflecting the area's predominantly residential nature.
+Compared to Greater Melbourne, Hadfield has slightly higher development activity, with 40.0% more approvals per person over the past five years.
 This maintains good buyer choice while supporting existing property values.

-The new building activity shows a shift towards denser living, with 26.0% detached dwellings and 74.0% medium to high-density housing.
-This change reflects decreasing availability of developable sites and evolving lifestyles, creating more diverse and affordable housing options.
-Hadfield currently has around 142 people per approval, indicating a developing area.
-According to AreaSearch's latest quarterly estimate, the population is forecasted to grow by 2,691 residents by 2041.
-If current development rates continue, housing supply may struggle to keep pace with population growth, potentially increasing buyer competition and supporting price increases.
+The new building activity in Hadfield consists of approximately 26.0% detached dwellings and 74.0% medium to high-density housing.
+This shift from the area's current housing composition, which is predominantly houses (73.0%), indicates decreasing availability of developable sites and reflects changing lifestyles and demand for more diverse, affordable housing options.
+Hadfield has an approval rate of around 142 people per approval, indicating a developing area.
+According to AreaSearch's latest quarterly estimate, the population is forecasted to grow by approximately 2,410 residents by 2041.
+Building activity appears to be keeping pace with these growth projections, though increased competition among buyers can be expected as the population expands.

 Frequently Asked Questions - Development